theQRL/go-zond/cmd/zvm/README.md

-# EVM tool
+# ZVM tool

-The EVM tool provides a few useful subcommands to facilitate testing at the EVM layer.
+The ZVM tool provides a few useful subcommands to facilitate testing at the ZVM layer.

 * transition tool    (`t8n`) : a stateless state transition utility